Fender Rhodes 73 Key Refurb Kit

 Hammer Tip Kit

-Choice of kit: 6 Zone Graduated, 6 Zone Angled, Square Color or Black and Felt.
+Choice of kit: 6 Zone Graduated, 6 Zone Angled or Felt.

 Tone Bar Screw & Grommet Kit